 Finally, have your child read the new root words at the bottom of the worksheet and then write the word with the root attached.
 This is to give him practice at remembering to drop the "e" when adding that suffix to a vowel+e word.

-These three worksheets pave the way for a fourth worksheet that has the purpose of helping your child realize the purpose of using a doubled consonant when spelling a word.
+These three worksheets pave the way for a fourth worksheet, Adding Suffixes to CVC Words, that has the purpose of helping your child realize the purpose of using a doubled consonant when spelling a word.
 This is a key step in teaching him an efficient way to decode unfamiliar multisyllable words using the OnTrack Reading Multisyllable Method.

 A split vowel spelling always represents the Second Vowel Sound of the leading letter.
 Thus, a-e is always the /ae/ sound, o-e is always the /oe/ sound, and so on.